 Are you interested in building a WordPress eCommerce website?
 Whether you’re starting a new online shop from your home office or expanding an established business, WordPress is the most powerful, cost-effective solution out there.

-In fact, WordPress powers over 43% of all websites.
+WordPress powers over 43% of all websites.
 While many know it as a blogging platform, it’s also an incredible engine for eCommerce.
-The beauty of WordPress is that it can handle any type of product—whether you’re shipping physical goods across the country or selling instant digital downloads like eBooks and software.
+The beauty of WordPress is that it can handle any type of product: physical goods you ship across the country, digital downloads like eBooks and software, subscriptions, and more.

 🚀 TL;DR: 7 Steps to Build Your Store